 How to Slice Meat Thinly

-- premium-quality meat (tenderloin, top sirloin, strip loin, rib eye, pork loin or any cut of meat that is slightly more lean and a bit more firm).
+- premium-quality meat (beef or pork tenderloin, top sirloin, strip loin, rib eye, pork loin, or any cut of meat that is slightly more lean and a bit more firm; my pieces here are 1 lb each)

 Instructions

-- Put the meat in a single layer in a large freezer bag.
+- Put the premium-quality meat in a single layer in a large freezer bag.

 - Remove the air from bag and close tightly.

-- Put on a metal tray (so the heat transfers faster) and freeze the meat for 1.5 to 2 hours, depending on the size of the meat and how fatty it is.
+- Put on a metal tray (so the heat transfers faster) and freeze the meat for 1½ to 2 hours, depending on the size of the piece of meat and how fatty it is.

-- Take the meat out from the freezer.
-Each meat shown here is 1 pound and I had to freeze for 1.5 hours.
+- Take out the meat from the freezer.
+Each piece shown here is 1 pound and I froze them for 1½ hours.

 - The meat is ready if the knife goes through smoothly and just firm enough for you to slice thinly.
-If the meat is too soft and you have trouble slicing, put it back into the freezer until it's firmer.
+If you have trouble slicing because the meat is still too soft, put it back into the freezer until it‘s firmer.

 - Slice against the grain using a gentle sawing motion.
-When you look at the beef, you will see the fibers of the meat are going in one direction.
-You need to cut across in the other direction to ensure the tenderness.
+When you look at the meat, you will see the fibers of the meat are going in one direction.
+You need to cut across this grain in the other direction to ensure tenderness.

-- You can wrap the meat in plastic wrap, put in a freezer bag, and store in the freezer.
+- You can wrap the meat in plastic wrap, put in a freezer bag, and store in the freezer for future use.

 Notes